-To select a different storage location, click the vertical ellipsis on the right top of the Creative Cloud Application, select Preferences > Creative Cloud > Files.
-And, change the Folder Location.
+To select a different storage location, click the settings icon () on the right top of the Creative Cloud desktop app and go to Syncing on the left pannel.
+Then, edit the Folder location.

 Ensure that you can view hidden files and folders on your computer.